jcouto/JHU-neuropixels-2025/README.md

 1. the shank,
 2. the probe base,
 3. the headstage, and
-4. the basestation (a.k.a.
-Neuropixels module)
+4. the acquisition system (OneBox or Neuropixels module if using a PXI)

 <img src="images/probes_illustration.png" width="900">